-We have brought together some of the best industry minds in advertising, art direction, broadcast, digital, newspapers, magazines and web design to be on the judging panels this year.
-We are honoured to have these people as judges this year for COPA 2017.
+We have brought together some of the best industry minds in advertising, art direction, broadcast, digital, newspapers, magazines and web design to be on the judging panels this year for our 10 Anniversary.
+We are honoured to have these people as judges this year for COPA 2018.
 We thank them for their time and support.

 Agnes Zalewski is the principal of Blunt Strategic, a full-service marketing and communications agency based in Calgary, Alberta.
 A seasoned marketing, communications and publishing specialist, Agnes launched Blunt in 2012, venturing on her own after a successful corporate career.
 Prior to starting Blunt, Agnes served as the group publisher of JuneWarren-Nickle’s Energy Group, publishing titles such as Oilweek and Oilsands Review.
 Agnes was also the inaugural editor-in-chief for Alberta Oil magazine and the president of the board of the Alberta Magazine Publisher’s Association.
 Agnes has an MBA in Marketing from Dalhousie University as well as a Bachelor of Commerce from the University of Alberta.

 Allan is currently serving as Managing Editor of Yahoo Canada Finance.
 Prior to that, he was a Senior Editor on the Yahoo Canada news desk for about four years.
 Before coming to Yahoo, Allan was with Reuters for nearly seven years where he worked as a photo editor, an online news editor and finally an assignment editor.
 Allan is also a past COPA award winner for his work on the Yahoo News Digest app.